International students

 Our arrival support services include:

-• a free airport pick-up service from Leeds Bradford Airport and Manchester Airport for new students arriving in Leeds for the first time.
+• a free airport pick-up service from Leeds Bradford Airport and Manchester Airport for new students arriving in Leeds for the first time

-Please note you must be a new student who’s coming to Leeds for the first time to be able to book our arrival support services.
+You must be a new student who’s coming to Leeds for the first time to be able to book our arrival support services.

 University Buddy Scheme

-International disabled students
+Support for disabled students

 Your first weeks at Leeds